aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pps-to-xlsx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPS to XLSX?</h2>

+The Portable Presentation Format (PPS) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format.
+On the other hand, Microsoft Excel is a spreadsheet application developed by Microsoft for Windows, macOS, Android and iOS.
+It features calculation, graphing tools, pivot tables, and a macro programming language called Visual Basic for Applications.
+It has the ability to store large amounts of data in a tabular format.
+Therefore, it is often necessary to convert PPS files to XLSX format for further processing.

-For a Python developer, who is trying to add a PPS to XLSX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPS and XLSX files.
+<h2>How Aspose.Total helps for PPS to XLSX Conversion?</h2>

+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help developers to automate the conversion process of PPS to XLSX.
+It is a full package of various APIs dealing different formats including PPS and XLSX files.
+It is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert PPS file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+The Aspose.Slides for Python via .NET API provides a wide range of features to manipulate PowerPoint presentations.
+It supports various features such as creating, editing, converting, and printing presentations.
+It also supports features such as creating, editing, and converting slides, shapes, text, and images.
+It also supports features such as creating, editing, and converting charts, tables, and SmartArt.

+The Aspose.Cells for Python via .NET API provides a wide range of features to manipulate Excel spreadsheets.
+It supports features such as creating, editing, and converting spreadsheets.
+It also supports features such as creating, editing, and converting worksheets, charts, and shapes.
+It also supports features such as creating, editing, and converting formulas, data validation, and conditional formatting.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPS file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process of PPS to XLSX.
+It is a comprehensive package of various APIs that can help developers to automate the conversion process of PPS to XLSX.
+It is a full package of various APIs dealing different formats including PPS and XLSX files.
+It is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert PPS file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

 {{% /blocks/products/pf/feature-page-summary %}}